-- the installation of solar panels generating electricity for use at our plant in Nottinghamshire reducing our reliance upon fossil fuels; - almost all of our carrier materials are supplied in bulk and directly added from silos to minimise packaging waste; - liquid ingredients are stored in bunded storage silos; - pre-used reconditioned and cleaned intermediate bulk containers (IBC's) used for packaging and supply of bulk liquids; - product and material waste is collected by a waste contractor and environmentally recycled; - our bottling plant produces liquids in 100% recyclable plastic bottles;

-- packaging design is constantly reviewed resulting in improvements such as a recent reduction box size; - dust extraction system minimises dust in the production area and prevents emission into the environment; - automated palleting system has reduced forklift movements; and - investment in additional warehousing on site to reduce packaged raw material movements in and out of third party storage.
+- solar panels generate electricity for use at our plant in Nottinghamshire reducing our reliance upon fossil fuels and also feeds back into the grid; - almost all of our carrier materials are supplied in bulk and directly added from silos to minimise packaging waste; - liquid ingredients are stored in bunded storage silos; - pre-used reconditioned and cleaned intermediate bulk containers (IBC's) used for packaging and supply of bulk liquids; - product and material waste is collected by a waste contractor and environmentally recycled; - our bottling plant produces liquids in 100% recyclable plastic bottles; - packaging design is constantly reviewed resulting in improvements such as a recent reduction box size; - dust extraction and recycling system minimises dust in the production area and prevents emission into the environment; - automated palleting system has reduced forklift movements; and - investment in additional warehousing on site to reduce packaged raw material movements in and out of third party storage.

 We are dedicated to driving continuous improvement and targeting operational efficiency though our production facility and committed to developing and monitoring carbon reducing measures throughout our operations, benchmarking to reduce waste, and emissions to land, air and water.
-Positive environmental impact assessments are expected for any new operational investments submitted for approval and alignment with our clear goals and ESG strategy which is focused on Net Zero Operations by 2030\;
+Positive environmental impact assessments are expected for any new operational investments submitted for approval and alignment with our clear goals and ESG strategy which is focused on Net Zero Operations by 2030;

-\Scopes 1 and 2 plus Scope 3 relating to group business travel & waste.
+Scopes 1 and 2 plus Scope 3 relating to group business travel & waste.